Chemo Care Gift Package Ideas

 We researched for you.
-Here's a comprehensive list compiled from many chemo patient wish-lists, advice from cancer survivors, family experiences, medical professionals we know and 6 hospital recommended checklists...
+Here's a comprehensive list compiled from 20 influencer chemo patient wish-lists, advice from cancer survivors we know, family experiences, medical professionals we know and 6 hospital recommended checklists...

 Chemo clinics can be noisy, bright and cold during the day and at night.
 Create a cocoon of comfort and warmth with these simple items.

 “A warm blanket - There’s something about cuddling up with a nice blanket that brings instant comfort.”

 "Socks and/or close-toed shoes - The hospital or clinic will be chilly.
 The softer and fuzzier, the better."

 - Sleeved Blanket

 Chemo appointments can be long.
 Consider funnier reading material to keep the mood bright.

 - Reading Material

 - Your tablet, smart device